Bul Kuol: Professional career

 In April 2021, Kuol joined the Knox Raiders of the NBL1 South.
 In nine games, he averaged 18.2 points and 4.9 rebounds per game.

 On 13 August 2021, Kuol signed a two-year deal with the Cairns Taipans of the National Basketball League.
 He entered the 2021–22 season having been told he was not guaranteed to be part of the rotation or receive any minutes, but due to numerous injuries to his back-court teammates, he was thrust into the line-up and quickly became one of the Taipans' most important players thanks to his defensive intensity and energy.
 He subsequently put himself in the Rookie of the Year discussion.
 On 5 February 2022, he scored 26 points with eight 3-pointers in a 102–94 win over the Brisbane Bullets, becoming just the third player in Taipans history to record eight 3-pointers in a game.
 For the season, his 64 3-pointers set an NBL record for most 3-pointers by an Australian rookie and he became the first rookie in NBL history to finish inside the Top 5 for 3-pointers in a season.
 He also finished the season with a team-high 26 starts and recorded the team's second-most minutes played over the season.
 He was subsequently named the NBL Rookie of the Year.

 On 16 May 2022, Kuol recommitted to the Taipans for the 2022–23 season.
 He averaged 10.3 points and 3.7 rebounds per game.

 On 28 February 2023, Kuol signed with Le Mans of the French Pro A for the rest of the 2022–23 season.

+On 9 June 2023, Kuol re-signed with the Taipans for the 2023–24 NBL season.
+He averaged a career-best 12.7 points, 1.7 assists and 0.5 blocks per game, to go with 3.1 rebounds and 0.7 steals.

+On 30 April 2024, Kuol signed a three-year deal with the Sydney Kings.
+He missed the month of December 2024 with a knee injury.

 National team career

 In 2022, Kuol was selected to play for the South Sudanese national team in the FIBA World Cup Qualifiers.
 He played for South Sudan in further qualifiers in February 2023.

+Kuol missed the 2023 FIBA World Cup due to a wrist injury.
+He was named in South Sudan's final roster for the 2024 Olympics.